WilsNTHU/Hardware-Design-and-Lab/README.md

 and I score lower than any course I have participated in my undergraduate program, but I greatly increases my capacity as a person in many aspects of life, it may not be seen ostensibly, but this is the most valuable thing.

-At the end of semester, many challeges present to me during the course is nothing but a piece of cake to me.
+At the end of semester, many challeges present to me during the course is nothing to me.

-I can almost certainly said that this might be the most hardcore CS course in undergraduate program in NTHU, but I enjoy much than any other courses that I have participated.
+I can almost certainly said that this might be the most hardcore CS course in undergraduate program in NTHUCS, but I enjoy much than any other courses that I have participated.